Bradyopsia: Mechanism

+Diagnosis

+The following ERG features are crucial to the diagnosis: 1) in dark-adapted eyes, there are normal responses to dim flashes of light (scotopic rod responses); 2) there are subnormal or absent ERG responses to bright light flashes (rod-plus-cone responses) if the inter-flash interval is less than 20 seconds but normal if the inter-flash interval is 45-120 seconds; and 3) the 30-Hz ERG (cone response) is normal for the first few seconds of flashes but severely reduced after 2 seconds of continuous flashing or longer.
+The diagnosis is confirmed if genetic testing reveals the patient is a homozygote or compound heterozygote for pathogenic mutations in either the RGS9 or RGS9BP (R9AP) genes.

 Therapy

 There is no known therapy to reverse or correct the condition.
 Some patients report that their symptoms are partially ameliorated by wearing sunglasses in bright environments.

 Prevalence

-The disease is rare with about 25 patients being reported in the medical literature as of May, 2025.
-Patients from the Netherlands, Guatemala, Singapore, Pakistan, Afghanistan, Great Britain, Saudi Arabia, and Japan have been described.
+The disease is rare with about 28 patients being reported in the medical literature as of January, 2026.
+Patients from the Netherlands, Guatemala, Singapore, Pakistan, Afghanistan, Great Britain, Saudi Arabia, Australia, Abu Dhabi, and Japan have been described.
 As mentioned above, many patients with the disease are likely undiagnosed because of the unusual symptoms and the necessary diagnostic tests are not available to most ophthalmologists.

 History

 The disease was first reported in 1991 in Dutch patients.
 Some earlier cases may have been described but the clinical information in the associated publications is not sufficient to be conclusive.
 Genetic testing was not possible prior to the discovery in 2004 of RGS9 and RGS9BP mutations.
 A 1973 paper by van Lith presents a possible case and cites prior reports of possible cases.